shapeshed/jekyll.shapeshed.com/_posts/2008-06-13-safer_linux_administration_with_sudo.md

 ---
 layout: post
 title: Safer Linux administration with sudo
-excerpt: "The root account is all powerful in Linux.
+description: "The root account is all powerful in Linux.
 As humans make mistakes it is very dangerous to use root on a regular basis.
 By using sudo you can limit the risk of human error and prevent mistakes from happening. "
 categories: [Linux]
 ---
 ## Using root in Linux